Glaucoma Treatment

 Monitoring Eye Pressure

 An easy, accurate way to measure eye pressure is critical to monitoring the progress of glaucoma and adjusting treatment as needed.
-For patients that require more frequent testing of their eye pressure, there’s now an at-home tonometer called iCare HOME.
+For patients who require more frequent testing of their eye pressure, there’s now an at-home tonometer called iCare HOME.
 There’s no puff of air and no eye drops.
 The patient can easily share the information with their eye doctor.

 If you have a glaucoma diagnosis, you can feel confident that your glaucoma treatment options are only going to improve in the years ahead.
 Although the disease is not curable, it is very manageable with the right treatment.